-Effects of psychosocial support during labour and childbirth on breastfeeding, medical interventions, and mothers' wellbeing in a Mexican public hospital: A randomised controlled trial
+Effects of psychosocial support during labour and childbirth on breastfeeding, medical interventions, and mothers' wellbeing in a Mexican public hospital: A randomised controlled trial (PDF)

 Langer,Ana; Campero,P.; Garcia-Barrios,Cecilia; Reynoso,Sofía